Free Research Preview. DrugChatter may produce inaccurate information.

 2. What is mineral malabsorption?

-Mineral malabsorption occurs when the body is unable to properly absorb essential minerals, such as calcium, magnesium, and iron, from food.
+Mineral malabsorption occurs when the body is unable to properly absorb essential minerals, such as calcium, magnesium, and iron, from food and supplements.

 References